UC-MACSS/persp-analysis/students/cao_xinyu/Bit by Bit Observation behavior sec 2.1-2.3.md

        2) user-attribute inference
        3) imputation - use the information they have on some people to infer attributes of other people merging or record linkage
+          > A metaphor
-          > Each person in the world creates a Book of Life.
+          >> Each person in the world creates a Book of Life.
 This Book starts with birth and ends with death.
-          > Its page are made up of records of the principle events in life.
-Record linkage is the name given
-          > to the process of assembling the pages of this book into a volume.
+             Its page are made up of records of the principle events in life.
+Record linkage is the name given to the process of assembling the pages of this book into a volume.